OU-Libraries/cdm-util-scripts/README.md

 page-position-column-name: Page Position
 ```

 The column mapping CSV must have two columns named `name` and `nick` in that order, and must include a mapping for the `identifier-nick` nickname if specified.
-Columns with identical names (in the exported CSV) or mapped to the same field nickname (in the column mapping CSV) will have their contents joined with a semicolon.
+Columns with identical names in the field data CSV will have their contents joined with a semicolon.
+Columns mapped to the same field nickname in the column mapping CSV will have their contents joined with a semicolon.
+You can enter the same column name multiple times with different field nicknames in the column mapping CSV and its contents will be added to each of the fields specified.
+The `identifier-nick` field will only be used for reconciliation and will not be included in the output edit records.

 Example of a column mapping CSV:
 ```